-Ideal Breed Characteristics
+Ideal Breed Characteristics:

-- Must physically exhibit breed characteristics of a purebred Hereford - Some white on the back of both ears - Red body with white face, white underline, and whitemarked legs - Traditional feather on crest - Horned Herefords must show evidence of being dehorned
+Must physically exhibit breed characteristics of a purebred Hereford.

+- Some white on the back of both ears. - ► Red body with white face, white underline, some white on lower 1/3 of leg. - Traditional feather on neck. - Horned Herefords must show evidence of being dehorned.